kiriloman/Latest-Posts-Updater-IST/README.md

 # Latest-Posts-Updater-IST
-Shows the latest posts on official IST class page without a need to keep refreshing the page to see if marks are out.
+Shows the latest posts on any official IST course page.